-- 1. The employee accepting the extra hours assignment must accept the entire assignment.
-If the employee refuses, then the extra hours assignment will be offered to the next in line employee on the extra hours list. - 2.
-Management reserves the right to divide an extra hours assignment if no one on the extra hours list can perform the entire assignment. - 3.
-If no one on the extra hours list is available to work the assignment in total or in part, the remaining hours may be performed on an overtime basis consistent with Article 14, Section 1, Overtime Pay and Hours. - 4.
-If an employee who has applied to work extra hours declines assignments two (2) times during a period following an open enrollment period, the employee will be ineligible for extra assignments until the next open enrollment period.
-Only employees who are not working regular or assigned work hours during the available extra hours assignment will be charged with declining a position. - 5.
+1. The employee must have the proper qualifications for the assignment.

+- 2. Student Advocates/Clerks have the first opportunity to fill in for the full-time secretary in the building to which they are assigned, only on days that the building secretary is assigned to work. - 3.
+Management reserves the right to divide any extra hours assignment.
+Assignments may be broken up in increments of full days.
+No more than one extra-hours employee will be used in a single day to cover the same assignment.
+Assignments covering more than one full day may be broken up if the more senior employee can only take part of the assignment (at least one full day) - 4.
+If no one on the extra hours list is available to work the assignment in total or in part, management reserves the right to fill the remaining hours by any means necessary. - 5.
+If an employee who has applied to work extra hours declines assignments two (2) times during a period following an open enrollment period, the employee will be ineligible for extra assignments until all other employees who are signed up for the same extra-hours classification have declined to work two times. - 6.
 An employee granted work based on the extra hours list may be eligible for overtime pay consistent with Article 14, Section 1, Overtime Pay and Hours.